 - 9V battery runs out very quickly

-- It can flatten the tone of your guitar somewhat
+- Flattens the tone of your guitar somewhat

-- The threshold setting lacks precision, so it can be hard to get the exact amount of reduction needed
+- The threshold setting lacks precision, so it’s hard to get the exact amount of reduction needed

 ISP Technologies Decimator II G-String

 It will be less suited to those who require control over their gate’s decay, and for those on a budget.
-This pedal is the most highly priced noise gate on here, but it’s also the one that’s popular with professionals including Jerry Cantrell.
+This is the most highly-priced noise gate in our round-up, but it’s also the one that’s popular with professionals (including Jerry Cantrell).

-- The decay is intuitively fast, which gives you extreme clarity and precision
+- The decay is intuitively fast, which gives you absolute clarity and precision

 - Without adjusting your gain, the Decimator II is liable to get carried away and lower your decay too much, making the guitar sound unnatural